Red-backed salamander: Reproduction and biomass

 Males and females of P. cinereus typically establish separate feeding and/or mating territories underneath rocks and logs.
 However, some red-backed salamanders are thought to engage in social monogamy, and may maintain co-defended territories throughout their active periods.
 Breeding occurs in June and July.
 Females produce from four to 17 eggs in a year.
 The eggs hatch in 6 to 8 weeks.
 Not much is known about the dispersal of neonates, although neonates and juveniles are thought to be philopatric.

 As in many Plethodon species, female red-backed salamanders have the ability to store sperm as spermatophore, and have been evidenced in doing so up to eight months prior to the oviposition period in June and July.
 Sperm or spermatophores are not retained following the oviposition period.

 Protective coloration and behavior

 Mimicry

 Lead-backed individuals are absent in northeastern United States and southeastern Canada.
 Instead, another phase called erythristic is observed and exclusive in these areas.
 This phase shows macro- and microgeographic variation in frequency.
 Regardless of the wide geographic variation, the highest frequency is always under 25%.
 This phase of P. cinereus mimic Notophthalmus viridescens to protect themselves.
-Birds selectively avoid to predate all-red or erythristic color P. cinereus because they think that red color is a signal of noxiousness and toxicity.
+Birds selectively avoid preying upon all-red or erythristic color P. cinereus because they think that red color is a signal of noxiousness and toxicity.
 Even if people trained the birds to enhance the avoidance by increasing exposure to red efts (juvenile Notophthalmus viridescens), the frequencies of erythrism is never above 25%.